enriccorona/GanHand/README.md

 ## Test

 Videos like those in the teaser of the paper can be obtained running the following command.
+The pretrained model can be downloaded from [this link](https://drive.google.com/file/d/19462M8s3tEXe_1_riHuvQegLxzdX-kl2/view?usp=sharing) and placed under a folder named checkpoints.
+So the main folder should contain the model checkpoints in /checkpoints/ganhand_pretrained/

 ```
 python test.py --dataset_mode ycb_affordances_complete_scene --name ganhand_pretrained --load_epoch 13